 How it works

-Unless you inform them otherwise (see below), HMRC will presume that you will earn the same amount in the current tax year (2018/19).
+Unless you inform them otherwise (see below), HMRC presumes you will earn the same amount in the current tax year (2022/23).

-As a result, you need to make payments on account of this presumed future tax liability – the first instalment at the same time as the original payment – so, in this example, an extra £10,000 on 31st January 2019.
-And, the second payment on account of £10,000 by 31st July 2019.
+As a result, you need to make payments on account of this presumed future tax liability; the first installment at the same time as the original payment.
+So, in this example, an extra £10,000 is due on 31st January 2023.
+The second payment of £10,000 is due by 31st July 2023.

 If you are new to contracting, and self-assessment, it may come as a shock the first time you are required to make payments in advance – but it is something you should budget for from day one.